NikKozh/trading-journal/README.md

 My humble pet-project.
 This is web-service for accounting binary options' contracts.

-Currently hosted on Heroku platform: https://bo-trading-journal.herokuapp.com/
+Currently hosted on Heroku platform: https://bo-trading-journal.herokuapp.com/ (wait up to 1 min. the first time you visit the site due to free Heroku plan)

 Key features:
 * CRUD for contracts.